garethw11/navidrome/README.md

 ## What do I do with these?

-Put them in a file ending with .smq in your music library (doesn't matter where, but I put all mine in the same directory at the top of my music library)
+Put them in a file ending with `.smq` in your music library (doesn't matter where, but I put all mine in the same directory at the top of my music library).
 Navidrome will pick them up when it scans the music library

 ## How do you develop & test your queries?